KonnorTimmons1297/ArchScripts-for-DellG5-5587/README.md

 In my case, I have an SSD and a traditional Hard Drive.
 I have Arch on my SSD and all of my games are on my hard drive.

 ### Game mode start script(GameModeStart) ###
-1. Run checks for `Bumblebee` service.
-2. Check to make sure that ~/Games has the correct permissions
-    1. I mount my hard drive to `~/Games`
+1. Make sure that `Bumblebee` service running and enabled.
-3. Check the loaded modules to see if nvidia is loaded
+2. Check the loaded modules to see if nvidia is loaded.
     1. If they aren't loaded, then try and load them.
     2. This generally fails though.
-More on that in the `nvidia-xrun` section
+More on that in the `nvidia-xrun` section.
-4. Check the current operating mode of the cpu
+3. Check the current operating mode of the cpu.
-5. Set performance mode for hard drive
+4. Set performance mode for hard drive.
-    1. Using `hdparm`
+    1. Using `hdparm`.
+5. Check to make sure that ~/Games is mounted.
+    2. I mount my hard drive to `~/Games`

 ### Game mode stop script(GameModeStop) ###
-1. Remove the loaded nvidia modules and check that it is off
+1. Remove the loaded nvidia modules and check that it is off.
-    1. Using `bbswitch`
+    1. Using `bbswitch`.
-2. Change the CPU governor mode back to powersave
+2. Change the CPU governor mode back to powersave.
-3. Turn on agressive power saving for hard drive
+3. Turn on agressive power saving for hard drive.
-    1. Using `hdparm`
+    1. Using `hdparm`.

 ## nvidia-xrun ##
 The Dell G5 15 5587 using optimus graphics.
 My machine has an iGPU and dGPU.
 The iGPU is an intel iris 630, and the dGPU is an Nvidia GTX 1050 Ti.